How to Migrate a WordPress.com Website to Linode

 Adjust your TTL to its shortest setting.
 For example, 300 seconds is equal to 5 minutes, so that’s a good choice if it’s available.

 Wait out the original TTL from Step 3 before actually moving your domain–otherwise, DNS caching servers will not know of the new, lower TTL yet.
-For more information on domain TTL, see our DNS guide.

 Follow Linode’s instructions on adding a domain zone to create DNS records at Linode for your domain.
 Recreate the DNS records listed in your current nameserver authority’s website, but change the IP addresses to reflect your Linode IPs where appropriate.